Apple POS vs. Android POS: What's the difference and which is best for my business?

-There is no dearth of point of sale (POS) systems in the market.
-Lightspeed, Square, Clover, Shopify, QuickBooks, Revel, and Epos are just a few of them.
+There is no scarcity of point of sale (POS) systems in the market.
+Lightspeed POS, Square POS, Clover POS, Shopify POS, QuickBooks POS, Revel, and Epos Now POS are just a few of them.
 While some of these run on Apple’s iOS and some on Android, a few are Windows-based as well.

 Apple and Android POS systems are clear frontrunners given that these two hold more than 70% of the tablet market share and 99% of the smartphone market.
 But what differentiates these two leaders and how do you decide the best POS system for your business?
 Let’s find out.